What does Halal mean?

 Ingredients that have been contaminated by or derived from non-halal animal products are also not allowed.
 This includes some of the more obscure ingredients such as L-Cysteine (animal hair), calcium phosphates (bone), rennet (stomach enzyme) and gelatine (connective tissue).

-To reduce the chances of consuming non-halal foods and drinks, many muslims will avoid places where alcohol, pork and non-halal meat are prepared and served.
+To reduce the chances of consuming non-halal foods and drinks, many muslims may avoid places where alcohol, pork and non-halal meat are prepared and served.
 They may also prefer to stick to pescetarian or vegetarian menu options and avoid dishes with alcohol when eating out.